metamx/druid-spark-batch/README.md

 This project uses cross-building in SBT.
 Both 2.10 and 2.11 versions can be built and deployed with `sbt release`

+For setting repository credentials to be able to publish a release, refer to https://stackoverflow.com/a/19598435

 ### Upgrading to 0.9.2

 There is now a version for scala 2.10 and scala 2.11.
 Only ONE of which may be used at any given time.